 The Board has established a Board sub-committee, being the Risk, Audit and Compliance Committee (RACC), whose terms of reference and authorities are clearly defined.
-Certain authorities have also been delegated to the external Asset and Property Manager, including to their Asset Management Committee for NAP.
+Certain authorities have also been delegated to the external Asset and Property Manager in terms of an agreed approval framework.